saltict/availproject.github.io/docs/about/explorer.md

 ---
 id: explorer
-title: How to Use the Kate Testnet Explorer
+title: How to Use the Goldberg Testnet Explorer
 sidebar_label: Use the Explorer
 description: A comprehensive guide on using the Avail Explorer to interact with the Avail network.
 keywords: